edmundhung/conform/docs/overview.md

 import { parseWithZod } from '@conform-to/zod';
 import { z } from 'zod';
 import { login } from './your-auth-library';
-import { useYourActionResult, redirect } from './your-server-framework';
+import { useActionResult, redirect } from './your-server-framework';

 // Define a schema for your form const schema = z.object({